hosting-io/wp-disable/readme.txt

 Yes, We have just release a <a href="https://wordpress.org/plugins/cache-performance/">WordPress Caching plugin</a> which is really easy to setup and includes a built in CD-rewrite rule system.<br>

+= What about Minification, do I still need it? =

+Yes, you absolutely do, and none come close to the awesome <a href="https://en-gb.wordpress.org/plugins/autoptimize/"> Autoptimize</a> by Frank Goossens.

 = Do I still need a CDN ? =

 Yes, WarpCache is our recommended choice for the ultimate in flexibility and performance. <br>